MathewsPeter/DataStructuresC/README.md

 DataStructures implemented in C.
 Array, Linkedlist, Stack, Queue, Binary Tree, Binary Search Tree

-Execute run.sh to run/test the functions
+Execute run.sh to run/test the functions or use makefile to compile. testcases are asserted in the main function, to follow TestDrivenDevelopement concept.
 Enable or disable individual data strcuture using system constants in the main.c file